Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 createActor() is an [asynchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) method that creates an Actor to interact with the [Internet Computer](https://dfinity.org/).
 Returns an Actor for the provided Canister Id and interface factory ([Candid](https://sdk.dfinity.org/docs/candid-guide/candid-concepts.html) or [IDL](https://sdk.dfinity.org/docs/candid-guide/candid-concepts.html#_why_create_a_new_idl)).

-The `createActor` expects that the Agent is initialised beforehand by calling the `requesConnect` method with the whitelist (canister ID string array) and the host (string).
+The `createActor` expects that the Agent is initialized beforehand by calling the `requestConnect` method with the whitelist (canister ID string array) and the host (string).

 As mentioned above, on instantiation the `Agent` is assigned to the window Plug object, as `window.ic.plug.agent`.